diffalot/diff.mx/_posts/2018-10-29-encrpted-root-on-raspberry-pi.md

 tags: [embedded systems, raspberry pi]
 ---

-# Background

-For a long time I have wanted to setup a Raspberry pi to use as a development machine with a eInk display for editing code outside at the beach while waiting for the waves to shift with the tide so I can maximize my surf time (it's not cheap for me to get all the way down to the beach) with some productivity while I'm breaking.
-Also I just want to be able to sit in the sun on my patio and relax with some coding.
-Maybe later I will be able to hook this whole system up with some solar panels and a satellite connection and take a leisurely trek across Iceland with breaks for productivity in beautiful places (I think I can handle an extra 2 kg of weight, particularly with more time spent resting at camp).
+For a long time I have wanted to setup a Raspberry Pi to use as a development machine with a eInk display for editing code outside, in broad daylight, at the beach...

-Originally, I tried setting up a Kindle as the display, but rooting those things is increasingly difficult, particularly with my lack of experience and fear of soldering onto the serial debug ports of the device.
-That setup was not a bit of a hack: a complicated network setup with wireless connection on a rooted Kindle's VNC client to a bridged access point on the Pi that is also a wireless client to my cell phone with TigerVnc running on the Pi.
-Wow, that was not a fun setup.

-But as of this date, there are two decent options for getting an eInk display that connects over HDMI so it leverages everything the Pi is good at, and doesn't require running access point and vnc daemons.
-Of course, I have not bought either of [these][eInk android] [displays][eInk hdmi] (I have a simple usb powered, hdmi input touch screen that I will start out with while I wait for the hdmi in eInk displays to come down in price).

-Another huge consideration for using a Raspberry Pi as a "daily driver" is that the security of having unencrypted root and boot partitions on an easily removed sd card is "less than acceptable" since anyone with physical access to the Pi can modify your os and filesystem, essentially, anyone with physical access to the device can root it quickly and install whatever kernel they want with whatever remote access toolkit they can devise.
-Or if the sd card is stolen, an attacker will have access to all files on it.
+Another huge consideration for using a Raspberry Pi as a "daily driver" is that the security of having unencrypted root and boot partitions on an easily removed sd card is "less than acceptable" since anyone with physical access to the Pi can modify your os and filesystem.
+Essentially, if the sd card is stolen, an attacker will have access to all files on it.

 I don't believe the Raspberry Pi is capable of having an encrypted boot